TV6 (French TV channel): History

-On February 28, 1987, TV6's headquarters, whose one-year concession had not been renewed, was stormed by young television viewers who invaded the Champs-Élysées and improvised a demonstration with the artists (Francis Lalanne, Marc Lavoine, Mylène Farmer, Patrick Bruel, etc.).
-Fifteen thousand over-excited teenagers went up the avenue to the Star.
-Childéric Muller, the star of the chain, had to climb a tree with a megaphone to disperse the crowd at the end of the demonstration.
-In the evening, TV6 broadcast its latest show from the set of the Tam-Tam show installed at VCF in Saint-Cloud in the presence of many artists and all the channel's hosts (Smicky, Jean-Luc Delarue, Isabelle Duhamel, Frédéric Smektala, Frédéric de Rieux, Childeric Muller and Alain Maneval who carried a sign with the words "y'en a qu'une, c'est la 6" (a reference to TF1's slogan at that time)).
-The programme ended with a Star Wars parody clip in which Darth Vader (symbolizing the new right-wing government Chirac/Balladur) congratulates himself on the victory of the Empire (the Lyonnaise des Eaux/CLT group) over the rebellion (TV6 owned by Publicis/NRJ) and explodes the TV6 planet.
-The next day, March 1, 1987, M6 took over at 11:15 a.m., on the same frequencies where its late competitor had turned off its transmitters at midnight.
+On 28 February 1987, with its one-year concession not renewed, TV6's headquarters were stormed by young fans who invaded the Champs-Élysées and improvised a demonstration with artists such as Francis Lalanne, Marc Lavoine, Mylène Farmer and Patrick Bruel.
+Childéric Muller, a star of the channel, had to climb a tree with a megaphone to disperse the crowd at the end of the demonstration.
+TV6's final broadcast took place that evening from the set of the Tam-Tam show installed at VCF in Saint-Cloud in the presence of many artists and the channel's hosts (Smicky, Jean-Luc Delarue, Isabelle Duhamel, Frédéric Smektala, Frédéric de Rieux, Childeric Muller and Alain Maneval who carried a sign with the words "y'en a qu'une, c'est la 6", a reference to TF1's then-slogan).
+The programme ended with a Star Wars parody clip in which Darth Vader (symbolizing the new right-wing government) congratulates himself on the victory of the Empire (the Lyonnaise des Eaux/CLT group) over the rebellion (TV6 owned by Publicis/NRJ), and shoots a floating TV6 television, causing it to explode.
+The next day, 1 March 1987, M6 took over at 11:15 AM, on the same frequencies where its predecessor had turned off its transmitters at midnight.

 Benefiting from a network of transmitters mainly located in the major urban basins of France, M6 would nevertheless have to retain in its programming a certain musical dominance, inherited from TV6.